 She traveled from South Africa to the United States to pursue a master’s degree in international business.
 Upon graduation, she completed Curricular Practical Training (CPT).

 However, with both a graduate degree and work experience, she did not find it easy to immediately find fulfilling work in her field.

 In the article below, she discusses her job search journey—and how a college career adviser helped her succeed.

 Read Antonnet’s story to learn from her experience and find out how international students can prepare to enter the workforce after graduation.

 I left South Africa to attend graduate school in the United States in 2015.
 I did it just to shake up my life.
-I had not done research about what would happen after I completed my master’s degree.
+But I had not done research about what would happen after I completed my master’s degree.
 I had never heard of CPT (Curricular Practical Training) and OPT (Optional Practical Training).

-I planned on leaving immediately after graduation, but I ended up staying in the U.S. I was at a slight disadvantage because I had not done the appropriate research before moving overseas.
+I planned on leaving immediately after graduation, but ended up staying in the U.S. Then, I was at a slight disadvantage because I had not done the appropriate research before moving overseas.
 But I had a lot of help from my university’s career adviser.

 This article is about my experience and the sacrifices I made to get to where I am today.